 Dr. Clive Callender (1936-) is an accomplished medical doctor, educator and pioneer in the field of organ transplantation.
 He was born in New York, NY.
 Callender was placed in foster care as a child and also lived with his father until his stepmother had to be hospitalized.
 At that time, Callender moved in with his aunt, “Ella”.
 He became very involved with his Aunt’s church, Ebenezer Gospel Tabernacle.
 As a result, he wanted to become a medical missionary.
 After completing high school, Callender received his B.S. degree in Chemistry and Physiology from Hunter College.
 He then attended Meharry Medical College in Nashville, TN where he received his M.D. degree in 1963.
 He completed residency programs at Harlem Hospital, Freedmen’s Hospital, and Memorial Hospital For Cancer and Allied Disease.
 Following his residency completion, he returned to Howard University Hospital and became chief resident.
 In 1969, he became an instructor at Howard University.
 In 1970, he served as a medical officer at D.C.
 General Hospital.
 Continue reading “Dr. Clive Callender: Founder Of The National Minority Organ Tissue Transplant Education Program (MOTTEP)”→

-Dr. Francis Sumner (1895-1954) was born in Pine Bluff, Arkansas.
+Dr. Francis Sumner was the first African American to receive a Ph.D. in Psychology.
+Sumner was born in 1895 in Pine Bluff, Arkansas.
 After elementary school, Sumner was home-schooled by his parents.
 He was able to pass the entrance exam for Lincoln University even without having attended high school.
-Because he did not attend high school, Sumner had to pass a written exam in order to be admitted.
-He passed the exam and began his studies at age 15.
-He graduated magna cum laude with honors in 1915.
-He then attended Clark University where he obtained a bachelor of arts in English in 1916.
-Sumner returned to Clark University to complete his Ph.D in psychology.
-He was unable to start his doctoral studies due to be drafted into the army during World War I. He re-enrolled after completing military service and graduated with his Ph.D in 1920 at Clark University.
+He began his studies at age 15 and graduated magna cum laude with honors in 1915.
+Sumner then attended Clark University obtaining a bachelor of arts in English in 1916.
+He returned to Clark University to complete his Ph.D. in psychology but was unable to start his doctoral studies due to being drafted into the army during World War I. He re-enrolled after completing military service and graduated with his Ph.D in 1920 at Clark University.
 Sumner became a professor and also began to publish research.

 Thomas, R. (2006).
 “Sumner, Francis Cecil.”
 African American National Biography, edited by Henry Louis Gates Jr, edited by Evelyn Brooks Higginbotham.
 Oxford African American Studies Center.